Find updates about the HWY 50 Bridge Closure on the Gunnison County website

 Q: What happens if there is not as much of a product in the package as the label says?

-A: If a product is short weight (or short volume, count or measure), it is a violation of the Colorado Measurement Standards Act.
+A: If a product is short weight (or short volume, count, or measure), it is a violation of the Colorado Measurement Standards Act.
 Package testing is routinely done by weights & measures inspectors in stores throughout Colorado.
-Short weight products are issued stop sale orders and violations may be written by our inspectors.
+Short-weight products are issued stop sale orders and violations may be written by our inspectors.
 These are issued on the spot if the packer is on site.
 If the company is located somewhere other than where the packages are sold, the fine is mailed.

 Q: Who checks the weights used by weights & measures?

 A: All weights & measures are certified yearly by the State Metrology laboratory, located at our Denver office.
-This lab is charged as official keeper of the state's standards.
+This lab is charged as the official keeper of the state's standards.
 Periodically, the state standards are sent to the National Institute of Standards and Technology (NIST) to be checked.

 Q: Do products have to be labeled?